ClaudioChicoDev/YouGov-Technical-Assessment/README.md

 ## Environment Variables

-The .env file contains the environment variables used by Docker Compose and the application itself:
+The .env file contains the environment variables used by Docker Compose and the application itself.
+The file is expected to be in the root directory of the project (at the same level as the docker-compose.yml file).

-These are the minimum required parameters that you should configure in the .env file:
+These are the minimum required parameters that you should configure:

     WEB_HOST=0.0.0.0
     WEB_PORT=8000